hgbueno/workshop-cloudformation/README.md

 - Familiarize with JSON and YAML [CloudFormation template formats](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-formats.html)

-- Familiarize with the [template anatomy](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-anatomy.html)structure
+- Familiarize with the [template anatomy](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-anatomy.html) structure

 - Familiarize with the [Template Reference](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-reference.html)and keep it handy in your bookmarks as you will need it when editing your templates